How to Find Eco-Friendly & Sustainable Furniture in the Modern World

 Sustainable furniture materials include a variety of resources, from reclaimed wood to LED lights.
 The type of material, as well as how it was obtained, factor into its sustainable classification.
 The Forest Stewardship Council (FSC), for example, certifies wood as sustainably harvested.
 Sustainable, responsible harvests ensure that the natural ecosystem remains in place and is able to maintain itself.
 As a result, the forest continues to grow and produce wood.
 Tree farms and forests are examples of areas that qualify for certification.

 Recycled and Reclaimed Materials

-Some eco-friendly furniture companies use reclaimed or recycled materials, like wood, glass and iron to create sustainable furniture.
+Some eco-friendly furniture companies use reclaimed or recycled materials, like wood, glass and iron, to create sustainable furniture.
 Old furniture, homes and other structures often provide the reclaimed items.
-Companies have even used factory wood scraps or flawed wood pieces for their sustainable furniture.
+Companies have even used flawed wood pieces or factory wood scraps for their sustainable furniture.
 Wood is a popular choice for manufacturers because it’s durable, even if it’s been mishandled throughout the years.
 Reclaimed pine, for example, is a popular finish for the Cristallo table.